 - Proof of Residency: mortgage statement OR deed to property OR current lease agreement (original signed and executed by all parties)

-- Two (different) current utility bills showing mailing address (no cell phone bills)
+- Two (different) current utility bills showing mailing address, ie. Aquarion, UI, SCG, or cable (no cell phone bills)

 - Parent’s valid driver’s license or passport (no copy accepted)